Pete Robertson: Washington Redskins (first stint)

 After his release from Seattle, Robertson struggled to find another opportunity in football and took a job working overnight shifts at UPS to support his newborn daughter.
 He eventually landed a workout with the Washington Redskins, and on January 6, 2017, Robertson signed a reserve/future contract with the Redskins.
-He was waived by the Redskins on September 2, 2017, and was signed to the practice squad the next day.
-He was promoted to the active roster on November 21, 2017.
-He was waived by the Redskins on December 4, 2017, and re-signed to the practice squad.
-He was promoted again to the active roster on December 12, 2017.
+He was waived by the Redskins on September 2, and was re-signed to the practice squad the following day.
+Robertson was promoted to the active roster on November 21.
+He was waived by the Redskins on December 4, and was subsequently re-signed to the practice squad.
+Robertson was promoted again to the active roster on December 12.

-On September 1, 2018, Robertson was waived for final roster cuts before the start of the 2018 season.
+On September 1, 2018, Robertson was waived for final roster cuts before the start of the regular season.

 Arizona Cardinals

-On December 19, 2018, Robertson was signed to the Arizona Cardinals practice squad.
-He signed a reserve/future contract with the Cardinals on December 31, 2018.
+On December 19, 2018, Robertson was signed to the Arizona Cardinals' practice squad.
+He signed a reserve/future contract with the Cardinals on December 31.

-On September 1, 2019, Robertson was waived by the Cardinals and re-signed to the practice squad.
-On November 8, 2019, Robertson was promoted to the active roster.
-He was waived on December 3, 2019.
+On September 1, 2019, Robertson was waived by the Cardinals and re-signed to the team's practice squad.
+On November 8, Robertson was promoted to the active roster.
+He was waived by the Cardinals on December 3.

 Washington Redskins (second stint)

-On December 10, 2019, Robertson was signed to the Redskins practice squad.
+On December 10, 2019, Robertson was signed to the Washington Redskins' practice squad.
 His practice squad contract with the team expired on January 6, 2020.

 Saskatchewan Roughriders

 Robertson signed with the Saskatchewan Roughriders of the Canadian Football League on February 19, 2020.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Robertson chose to opt-out of his contract with the Roughriders on August 28, 2020.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Robertson chose to opt-out of his contract with the Roughriders on August 28.
 He opted back in to his contract on January 7, 2021.
 Robertson played in 11 regular season games for the Riders during the 2021 season, contributing with 10 defensive tackles, two special teams tackles and five quarterback sacks.
 The following season he missed four games in the middle of the season with a foot sprain.

-The following season he was resigned on a 1 year deal to stay with the Roughriders for the 2023–24 Season.

-Late in the fourth quarter Labour Day Classic game on September 4, 2023, Robertson head butted Winnipeg Blue Bombers quarterback Zach Collaros, knocking him to the turf.
+The following season, Robertson was re-signed on a one-year contract to stay with the Roughriders for the 2023–24 Season.
+Late in the fourth quarter of the Labour Day Classic game on September 4, 2023, Robertson head butted Winnipeg Blue Bombers quarterback Zach Collaros, knocking him to the turf.
 The incident happened after Robertson knocked down a pass and well after the whistle had blown.
 The next day, the CFL suspended Robertson for one game for his actions.
 On February 13, 2024, he became a free agent.